 European Parliament Visitors Center

 As probably everyone knows, the residency of the European Parliament is in Brussels.
 And when I stepped foot into the visitors’ center of the European Parliament, I was like a little kid in a candy store.
+Love it or hate it, the EU Parliament is essential for a Belgium itinerary since it’s right in the center of Brussels and gives you so much context.

 You learn all about the interesting history and milestones of the European Union in the most interesting and interactive exhibitions.
 I mean I loved the EU before this, but after this visit, I am head over heels.
-So, if you don’t like the EU, you won't probably enjoy it as I did, and I also think you are stupid.
-Looking at you, UK.

 The visitors’ center at the European Parliament is called Parlamentarium.
 We loved it!

-You have to book your visit time online, it’s quick and easy to do.
+You have to book your Parlamentarium visit time online, it’s quick and easy to do.
 There is no ticket desk or anything like that, the Parlamentarium is waiting there inviting you in with its arms wide opened.
 Make sure you have at least 1.5 hours to see it all.
 I dare you not to like it there.

 It's open daily, fully accessible, free of charge and the multimedia guides are available in all EU languages (including sign languages).
 Now that’s welcoming.
 Oh, and the staff are lovely.